Companies and their directors are seen as two separate legal entities.

 If a company does provide a loan greater than 10% of the company’s net assets to a director outside of these exceptions, they are in breach of company law.
 If this breach is brought to the attention of the Director of Corporate Enforcements, it may result in in them issue proceedings against the directors of the company.
 This is particularly relevant to companies without audit exemption as auditors are legally obliged to report a breach of the directors’ loan legislation to the Office of the Director of Corporate Enforcements.

 There are a number of tax implications in relation to directors’ loans:

 - The first is Benefit in Kind chargeable to the director if they are receiving the loan interest-free or paying below the interest rates agreed by Revenue which is 4% for loans to purchase a principal private residence and 13.5% for all other loans.

 - If a director does not pay interest to the company on the directors’ loan this is treated as Interest Receivable for the company and taxed at the rate of 25%.

-- Where a director does repay the loan within the twelve-month period the company is due to pay a surcharge when submitting their corporation tax return.
+- Where a director does not repay the loan within the same financial year, the company is due to pay a surcharge when submitting their corporation tax return.
 The is surcharge is calculated on the basis that 20% income tax was deduced from the loan before the director received it and this must be paid to Revenue.
 However, once the loan is repaid to the company the tax paid is refundable to the company.